fordparsons/duo-dang/README.md

 ## Pre-Requisites
 1. Web-facing host with docker and docker-compose installed
+2. Allow inbound ports 80, 443, 8443, 8888, (optional: 22 if planning on using SSH through DNG)
-2. DNS records for your Duo Access Gateway and Duo Network Gateway
+3. DNS records for your Duo Access Gateway and Duo Network Gateway

 ## Deploy
 ```